PavanRangani/docs/docs/prd/chat/chat-notification.md

 - Chat content will not have word break (Partial word won't be shown in new line)
 - The maximum height of the notification dialog will be equal to the screen height.
 In case of overflow shows the scroll.
 - During scroll, Header and footer of the dialog remains sticky
+- Tooltip message when notification icon is disable or `GO TO MY CHAT` button is disable: `You are already on My Chat page`

 ## Quick Reply from Chat notification dialog